HRI-AAU/Sawyer-Unity_Interface_VM/README.md

 Installing
 ----------
-Only if you need to install your own VM follow the next steps.
+Only if you need to install your own VM from scratch follow the "Installing" steps.

 Installing intera:
 https://sdk.rethinkrobotics.com/intera/Workstation_Setup